 #

 Adding anti-aliasing inside of solid pixels can accidentally make the outline seem thicker in some places, making the line look inconsistent.
-Translucent pixels can fix this.
+Translucent pixels can also fix this.

 #